Hamiltonian tomography by the quantum quench protocol with random noise: Hamiltonian tomography of three-qubit systems

 The results allow one to conclude that random unitary rotations have a detrimental impact on the quality of Hamiltonian tomography.
 Nevertheless, for minor values of $\sigma$, the quantum quench protocol has proved to be efficient.

 Secondly, we investigate the robustness of the protocol by imposing time uncertainty on the moments of measurement.
 We keep random unitary rotations with $\sigma = \pi/90$, and randomly select the moment of measurement for each pair from a normal distribution characterized by a standard deviation $\Delta \tau$.
-If \figref{hamiltonian7}, the plots of $\mathcal{F}_{av} (\Delta \tau)$ are presented.
-As we increase the value of $\tau$, both plots converge while the corresponding SD grows.
-For a minor extent of noise, we obtain satisfying quality of QHT.
+In \figref{hamiltonian7}, the plots of $\mathcal{F}_{av} (\Delta \tau)$ are presented.
+As we increase the value of $\Delta \tau$, both plots converge while the corresponding SD grows.
+For a minor extent of noise, we obtain a satisfying quality of QHT.
 In particular, $\mathcal{F}_{av} ( 0.01) = 0.92$ with $SD=0.04$ for $12$ pairs.
 This outcome proves that the quantum quench protocol provides decent results even in the presence of two kinds of random noise.
-The task of the experimenter is to constrain the impact of such errors by implementing state-of-the-art devices that are accurately calibrated.
+Since the statistical dispersion increases as we add more time uncertainty, the task of the experimenter is to constrain the impact of such errors by implementing state-of-the-art devices that are accurately calibrated.